-Cycling Glasses Versus Safety Glasses
+Cycling Glasses vs Work Safety Glasses

-Similarities Between Cycling Glasses and Safety Glasses
+Similarities Between Cycling Glasses and Work Safety Glasses

 Safety glasses and cycling glasses both protect the eyes from debris and impact.
 Safety glasses can be worn as cycling glasses.
 And, cycling glasses if they are impact and scratch-resistant, can under certain circumstances, serve as safety glasses.